What to do when someone has died

 At your appointment

-Please have the following items to hand:
+Please have the following items to hand if you have them:

 • the deceased's birth and marriage certificate